Food Not Lawns

 - Guidelines for growing food out front (and staying friends with the neighbors)

-Also please join and post to our Cooperation Humboldt Food Not Lawns Facebook page.
+- Cooperation Humboldt Food Not Lawns Facebook group.

 Our Projects To Date: